 The South American chicken joint, which boasts a secret bar in the back and curbside window up front, offers a jumbo-sized sandwich: cassava-breaded chicken on a jalapeño-cheddar roll with spicy ají amarillo mayonnaise, tomato, iceberg lettuce, Greek yogurt-mustard sauce, crispy bacon, and pepperjack cheese.

-Moon Rabbit chef Kevin Tien’s fast-casual stand in Ballston Quarter blends Szechuan spice with Nashville hot tradition.
-The signature: a fried chicken sandwich made with chicken thighs, slaw, pickles, and comeback sauce.
+Moon Rabbit chef Kevin Tien’s fast-casual ventures in Ballston Quarter and Rosslyn blend Szechuan spice with Nashville hot chicken tradition.
+The signature: a sandwich made with fried chicken thighs, slaw, pickles, and comeback sauce.
 Choose from five spice levels—we’re partial to the “O.G.
 Hot.”

-Chef Alex McCoy’s funky burger-and-chicken-sandwich bar—now with a Union Market stall—doesn’t shy away from spicy, bold flavors.
+Chef Alex McCoy’s funky burger-and-chicken-sandwich bar—now with a Union Market stall and Baltimore location—doesn’t shy away from spicy, bold flavors.
 We’re currently craving the hot Mumbo Bun with a fried chicken thigh, Thai chili mumbo sauce, curtido (the pickled cabbage slaw typically matched with pupusas), dill pickles, and ranch mayonnaise.

 926-928 U St., NW

 Great cocktails and fried chicken?
 Sign us up.
 This U Street cocktail haunt is all about vacation vibes for summer.
-Our ideal feast: an original fried chicken sandwich with pickles and “special sauce,” a cooling rum swizzle, and (why not?)
-Maryland crab dip on the side.
+Our ideal feast: an original fried chicken sandwich with pickles and special sauce, a cooling rum drink, and (why not?)
+Maryland crab fries on the side.

 2309 Mount Vernon Ave., Alexandria